I’ve ‘umm-ed’ and ‘ahh-ed’ about this post for several months, but I feel an explain is now owed…

-As I have mentioned in a few of my older entries, I have not been well for over a year now.
+As I have touched upon in a few of my older entries, I have not been well for over a year now.
 It started with chronic tonsillitis, which was resolved after a tonsillectomy, and then gradually evolved into something less perceptible but equally debilitating.
 Eventually, about two months ago, my GP was able to put a name to it: PTSD.
-If you're unfamiliar with the acronym, PTSD stands for Post-Traumatic Stress Disorder.
+If you’re unfamiliar with the acronym, PTSD stands for Post-Traumatic Stress Disorder.
 NHS Choices describes it as follows:

 ‘Post-traumatic stress disorder (PTSD) is an anxiety disorder caused by very stressful, frightening or distressing events’